ssardina-teaching/canvas-submission-time-scraper/README.md

 # Canvas Submission Time Scraper

-Canvas is kind of clunky when it comes to exporting data.
-Furthermore, many profs like to give grace days / hours / minutes (because they're nice people unlike me) even after submissions are due.
-Then, they'll have to manually mark submissions as "on-time" even though Canvas marks them late.
+(Canvas LMS](https://www.canvaslms.com.au/) is kind of clunky when it comes to exporting data.
+Currently, it **is cannot export student assignment submission times**.

+This is a problem if you need the each submission timetstamp to calculate the late penalty policy outside Canvas, for example on Google Sheets.

-Canvas **currently does not export student assignment submission times**.
-That can be annoying for classes / professors / TAs that work on a grace day system (like mine).
-Wouldn't it be nice to export each student's submission time as a CSV file for a given assignment?
+This script will allow you to export each student's submission time as a CSV file for a given assignment?

-This is what we do.
+This script has been tested in Columbia Uni (US) and RMIT Unviersity (Australia)

 ## Dependencies